-- Read and spell approximately 200 CVC words - Spell other words phonetically, drawing on knowledge of sound-letter relationships - · Identify and name correct punctuation at end - Capitalize words at beginning of sentences and names of people - Name the author and illustrator of a story and define their roles - Explain narrative story structure, including character, setting, and main events - Use a combination of drawing and dictating to narrate linked events to tell a story in sequence - Re-tell key details of narrative and informational text, using pictures or prompts as a guide - Identify characters, setting and main events in a story, with pictures or other prompts - Describe what happened in a story when given a specific illustration - With prompts, compare and contrast the experiences of characters in two stories - Explain difference between narrative and informational text - Echo-read a passage with correct phrasing and expression - Identify and explain new meanings for familiar words and newly taught words
+Read and spell approximately 200 CVC words Fundations Scope and Sequence Produce and expand complete sentences in shared language activities Level K of Fundations[®] will set a very strong foundation for reading and writing Spell other words phonetically, drawing on knowledge of sound-letter relationships Identify 75% of first 100 high frequency words, including 25-30 irregular (trick) words such as the was, of In addition to Fundations, provide your students with a wide variety of text experiences, and expose them to poetry, narrative and informational text. · Identify and name correct punctuation at end By the end of Level K, student Capitalize words at beginning of sentences and names of people · Recognize and produce rhyming words Segment words in an oral sentence Name the author and illustrator of a story and define their roles Segment words into syllables Segment and pronounce initial, medial and final phonemes in spoken CVC words Explain narrative story structure, including character, setting, and main events Manipulate phonemes with additions or substitutions in one-syllable words Use a combination of drawing and dictating to narrate linked events to tell a story in sequence • Name all letters of the alphabet Re-tell key details of narrative and informational text, using pictures or prompts as a guide ${\ensuremath{\bullet}}$ Write all manuscript letters in lowercase and Identify characters, setting and main events in a story, with pictures or other prompts · Sequence letters of the alphabet Describe what happened in a story when given a specific illustration Fluently produce sounds of consonants (primary) and short vowels when given the letter With prompts, compare and contrast the experiences of characters in two stories Fluently produce sounds for basic digraphs (wh, sh, ch, th, ck) Explain difference between narrative and informational text Name and write corresponding letter(s) when given sounds for consonants, consonant digraphs, and short vowels Echo-read a passage with correct phrasing and expression Distinguish long and short vowel sounds within words.
+Identify and explain new meanings for familiar words and newly taught words